endolith/waveform-analysis/readme.md

-﻿This was originally several different scripts for measuring or processing waveforms, which I pasted on gist:
+This was originally several different scripts for measuring or processing waveforms, which I pasted on gist:

 * [Total harmonic distortion measurement](http://gist.github.com/246092)
 * [A-weighting](http://gist.github.com/148112)